-FHA Mortgage Appraisals: What You Need To Know
+FHA Appraisal Guide And Checklist: What You Need To Know

-FHA mortgage appraisals are more rigorous than standard home appraisals.
-Whether you’re looking at refinancing to an FHA loan, buying a house with an FHA loan or even selling to someone who will be using an FHA loan to fund their home purchase, you’ll want to understand what FHA appraisals entail.
+An FHA mortgage appraisal is a type of home appraisal completed for Federal Housing Administration (FHA) loans.
+FHA appraisals are considered more rigorous than standard home appraisals.
+Whether you’re refinancing or buying a house with an FHA loan – or you’re a seller and your buyer is using an FHA loan – understanding FHA appraisals is key.

 What Is An FHA Appraisal?

 An FHA appraisal is very detailed and is performed by an FHA-approved appraiser.
 If you’re buying a home with an FHA loan or applying for an FHA refinance, you need an FHA appraisal.
 An FHA appraiser assesses everything a traditional appraiser does, like confirming the market value of a home and evaluating the property’s condition, but they also ensure the property meets the FHA’s required safety and livability standards.